chawii/xyz-books-api/README.md

 xyz-books-api/xyz-books-frontend$ npm run serve
 ```

-After running both Rails and Vue.js server, you should be able to access the webpage via [http://localhost:8080/](http://localhost:8080/)
+After running both Rails and Vue.js server, you should be able to access the webpage via [http://localhost:8080/](http://localhost:8080/).
+Sometimes, axios is getting blocked with a popup/ad blocker, if that ever happen, please disable them first then reload the page.

 ---